Drury University

-Drury University, formerly Drury College and originally Springfield College, is a private university in Springfield, Missouri.
+Drury University, formerly Drury College and originally Springfield College, is a private university in Springfield, Missouri, United States.
 The university's mission statement describes itself as "church-related".
-It enrolls about 1,700 undergraduate and graduate students in six master's programs and 1,279 students in the College of Continuing Professional Studies.
+It enrolls about 1,590 undergraduate and graduate students in six master's programs and 716 students in the College of Continuing Professional Studies.

 In 2013, the Drury Panthers men's basketball team won the NCAA Men's Division II Basketball Championship.
-The Drury men's and women's Panthers have accumulated 22 NCAA Division II National Championships between them, in addition to numerous NAIA titles before moving to the NCAA.
+The Drury men's and women's Panthers have 22 NCAA Division II National Championships between them, in addition to numerous NAIA titles before moving to the NCAA.

 History

 Drury was founded as Springfield College in 1873 by Congregationalist church missionaries in the mold of other Congregationalist universities such as Dartmouth College and Yale University.
 Nathan Morrison, Samuel Drury, and James and Charles Harwood provided the school's initial endowment and organization; Samuel Drury's gift was the largest of the group and the school was soon renamed as Drury College in honor of Drury's recently deceased son on December 10, 1874.

 The early curriculum emphasized educational, religious, and musical strengths.
 Students came to the new college from a wide area including the Indian Territories of Oklahoma.
 The first graduating class included four women.

 When classes began in 1873, they were held in a single building on a campus occupying less than 1+1/2 acre.
 Twenty-five years later the 40 acre campus included Stone Chapel, the President's House and three academic buildings.
 Today, the university occupies a 115 acre campus, including the original historic buildings.

-On April 28, 1960, Drury College was the setting for an episode of NBC's The Ford Show, Starring Tennessee Ernie Ford.
-Tennessee Ernie Ford sang his trademark "Sixteen Tons" and the hymn "Take My Hand, Precious Lord".

 Drury College became Drury University on January 1, 2000.

-The current president is J. Timothy Cloyd, formerly president of Hendrix College in Conway, Arkansas.
-Cloyd was elected to serve as the 18th president of Drury University in 2016.

 Religious affiliations

-Drury, like Dartmouth and Yale, was founded by Congregationalist missionaries.
-It remains affiliated with the Congregationalist church and its successor, the United Church of Christ.
+Drury was founded by Congregationalist missionaries and remains affiliated with the United Church of Christ.
 It has also been affiliated with the Christian Church (Disciples of Christ) since the founding of the Drury School of Religion in 1909.

+Presidents

 Academics

 Drury is accredited by the Higher Learning Commission.
 The university offers 54 undergraduate majors and several professional degrees through the Hammons School of Architecture, Breech School of Business Administration, and School of Education & Child Development.

 Drury is a residential university.
-Full-time day school students live on campus until they are a minimum age of 21 at the start of an academic year, unless they meet specific criteria to be exempt from the housing policy.
-First-year student live in one of the three residence halls: Smith, Wallace, and Sunderland halls.
-Upperclassmen may choose to live in university-owned apartments, houses, fraternity houses, or the Summit Park Leadership Community.
+Full-time students live on campus until they reach the age of 21, unless they meet specific criteria to be exempt from the housing policy.